darrendariustan/Banking-Copilot/README.md

 Try the following:
 - For missing modules, install them manually (e.g., `pip install cryptography`).
 - If dependency conflicts arise, consider letting pip automatically resolve versions by removing strict version pins (or updating them to known compatible versions).
 - For issues with PyTorch, ensure your Python version matches the required compatibility or upgrade to a supported torch version (e.g., use `torch>=2.4.0` if using Python 3.12).
+Again from Point 1, it will be best to use Python 3.11.9.

 ### 5. Running the Application
 After all dependencies are installed, start your Streamlit app with: